O-X-L/haproxy-ja4h/README.md

 # HAProxy - JA4H HTTP Client-Fingerprint - Lua Plugin

-**WARNING: This plugin is still in early development!
-DO NOT USE IN PRODUCTION!**

 You need to run HAProxy 2.9 or higher to use this plugin!

 If the needed features are not yet available in your version - it will fail with the error `attempt to call a nil value (method 'req_cook_names')`